 The Alabama Student Assistance Program is designed to assist exceptionally needy students.
 It consists of Federal State Student Incentive Grant funds and funds appropriated by the Alabama Legislature.
-ASAP funds are gift aid which does not have to be repaid.
+ASAP funds do not require repayment.
 Students should complete the Free Application for Federal Student Aid (FAFSA) to apply.
-Priority is given to those who receive a Federal Pell Grant and who apply early.